 Editor’s note: For Election 2024, OPB has been diligently following local races, providing comprehensive coverage of campaigns and measures.
 Check results on the presidential race, key congressional battles and other outcomes at OPB’s elections page.

-Ballot Measure 119, the United for Cannabis Workers Act, appears to have passed in early returns on election night.
+Ballot Measure 119, the United for Cannabis Workers Act, appears to have passed, based on vote tallies as of Wednesday morning.

 The measure will require employers at cannabis retail and processing businesses to sign a “labor peace agreement” with a labor union to receive a license from the Oregon Liquor and Cannabis Commission.